hashtagbime/724/SamanAPI.md

             URL = http://87.107.135.248:3000/SamanAPI/FileControl/submitInsuranceCard
             Method = POST
             Headers = {
-                                        Client-Key: the client key that were gavin to you in the previews document, Authorization : user token given in the creation request }
+                                        Client-Key: the client key that were gahvin to you in the previews document, Authorization : user token given in the creation request }
             request body = {